Guide

 What happens if my business defaults on interest payments?

-If you miss interest payments you could be hit with late fees and penalties from lenders, at first.
-If you continue to miss payments, you might even face legal action or foreclosure if the loan is secured by assets.
-A history of missing interest payments can also affect your business’s creditworthiness, which can make it more expensive to borrow in future.
+If you miss interest payments, you may face late fees and penalties from your lender.
+Continued missed payments can lead to legal action or foreclosure if your loan is secured by assets.
+Missing payments can also lower your business’s credit rating, making it harder or more expensive to borrow in the future.

 How should I report my business's interest expenses for tax purposes?

-Report the Interest expenses on Schedule C (sole proprietors), Form 1065 (partnerships), Form 1120S (S Corporations) or Form 1120 (C Corporations) as a deductible business expense.
-Make sure you’re following IRS rules and limitations when you do so.
-Download these forms from the IRS or use tax preparation software like Xero to help you file these forms.
+Report your interest expenses on Schedule C (for sole proprietors), Form 1065 (for partnerships), Form 1120S (for S corporations), or Form 1120 (for C corporations) as a deductible business expense.
+Follow Internal Revenue Service (IRS) rules and limitations.
+Download these forms from the IRS or use tax preparation software like Xero to help you file.

 What is the difference between prepaid interest and interest expense?